JeffreyRodriguez/Liberator12k/Receiver/Stock.md

 A stock and buttpad designed to fit the standard receiver.

-The stock uses the threaded rods from the receiver - acorn nuts at the end of the stock are hidden behind the buttpad.
+Four *Receiver Tension Rods* secure the stock to the *Receiver*.

-A latching mechanism keeps the buttpad on the stock - this secures the guts of the receiver in place.
-Remove the buttpad to field strip the gun.
+A *Stock Pin* keeps the *Stock_Backplate* on the stock - this secures the guts of the *Receiver* in place.
+Remove to field strip the gun.

 Bill of Materials
 -----------------